msivaswami/msivaswami/README.md

 - 👋 Hi, I’m @msivaswami
 - 👀 I’m interested in epigenomic and transcriptomic data to study cancer.
-- 🌱 I’m currently pursuing a masters degree in Bioinformatics.
+- 🌱 I’ve completed my masters degree in Bioinformatics with Distinction and am seeking an opportunity as a PhD student.
 - 💞️ I’m looking to work more on health data.
 - 📫 You can email me at msivaswami103@gmail.com
 - 😄 Pronouns: he/him